seanorourke7/taped/README.md

 **Checkout**

 The checkout process for LucaTaped is operated through the [Stripe](https://stripe.com/docs) API.
-As stated above -> If you wish to make a test purchase, you can use the following [Stripe Dummy Card](https://stripe.com/docs/testing) details:

-- Success Card Number: 4242424242424242
-- 3D Secure Auth Number: 4000 0027 6000 3184
-- Exp Date: Any date in the future using the format MM/YY
-- CVN: any 3 digit number
-- Postcode: any 5 numerals

 Any payments made using a valid debit/credit card will not process and the card will not be charged.
 No orders made will be fulfilled.